Summer Outdoor Program

 - $500 (if you have your own boating equipment)

+Learn rock craft from the pros.
 Spend four days at the world famous City of Rocks National Reserve learning the skills you need to go "beyond top-roping" to multi-pitch and lead climbing.
-We will meet at Community School at 7a.m. on Monday, July 16 and return by 7p.m. on Thursday, July 19.
+We will meet at Community School at 7a.m. on Monday, July 9 and return by 7p.m. on Thursday, July 12.
 Open to kids ages 12-18.

-- Instructor: Rob Landis, Director, Outdoor Leadership Academy
+- Instructor: Rob Landis, Outdoor Leadership Academy, BS Boise Stat University

 - For additional information, please contact Rob Landis at the Community School (208.622.3960, ext.
 121)